How Vehicle Tracking Gets Off Track

 8. Unrealistic Expectation of Benefits and ROI

 Unrealistic expectation of benefits and return on investment cause issues.
 Vendors are notorious for overstating the benefits in terms of ROI, while the total costs of the project is too often understated.
-When this happens, a company doesn’t stand a chance of achieving the ROI it anticipated.
+When this happens, a company does not stand a chance of achieving the ROI it anticipated.

 9. Inadequate Training and Ongoing Education